The B-52s: 1982–1987: Whammy!, Bouncing off the Satellites, and death of Ricky Wilson

-In January 1985, the B-52's performed in Brazil at Rock in Rio for their largest crowd ever.
+In January 1985, the B-52s performed in Brazil at Rock in Rio for their largest crowd ever.
 Later in the year, the band struggled to write new material for their next album.
 The band members all lived together in the same house and felt that collaboration was not working, so they decided to try to write songs separately and began recording in July 1985, again using drum machines and synthesizers extensively.
 During the recording, guitarist Wilson had been suffering from AIDS, though none of the other band members were aware of his illness except for Strickland, as Wilson "did not want anyone to worry about him or fuss about him."
 Wilson died from his illness on October 12, 1985, at the age of 32.

 When the band returned to the studio, Strickland had learned how to play the guitar in Wilson's style and switched permanently to the new instrument, leaving session players to complete the rhythm section.
-The results were released on September 8, 1986, as Bouncing off the Satellites, a mixture of solo efforts and group efforts.
+The results were released on September 8, 1986, as Bouncing off the Satellites, a mixture of solo and group efforts.
 Because of Wilson's death, the band did not tour to promote the album.
-A music video was made for "Girl from Ipanema Goes to Greenland" and the band appeared on some UK television programs but then took a two-year hiatus.
+A music video was made for "Girl from Ipanema Goes to Greenland" and the band appeared on some UK television programs, but then took a two-year hiatus.
 Keith Strickland moved to Woodstock, New York, while Pierson and Schneider stayed in New York City.
 In 1987, the band released a public service announcement in the style of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover on behalf of amfAR, The Foundation for AIDS Research.

 1988–1992: Comeback, Cosmic Thing, and Good Stuff

 Strickland had been composing in 1988.
-After he played some of his new music for the other band members, they all agreed to try writing together again, with Pierson, Wilson and Schneider contributing lyrics and melodies.
+After he played some of his new music for the other band members, they all agreed to try writing together again, with Pierson, Wilson, and Schneider contributing lyrics and melodies.
 In 1989, the band released Cosmic Thing, their mainstream breakthrough, on Reprise Records worldwide.
-The single "Channel Z" from the new album became an alternative and college radio hit, hitting No. 1 on the U.S. Hot Modern Rock Tracks chart, receiving significant airplay on MTV's modern rock show 120 Minutes.
+The single "Channel Z" from the new album became an alternative and college radio hit, hitting number one on the U.S. Hot Modern Rock Tracks chart, receiving significant airplay on MTV's modern rock show 120 Minutes.
 They then embarked on the Cosmic Tour.